redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 # CNF Certification Partner

 This repository contains two main sections:
-* test-partner:  A partner pod definition for use on a k8s CNF Certification cluster.
+* test-partner:  Partner pods definition for use on a k8s CNF Certification cluster.
-* local-test-infra:  A trivial example cluster, primarily intended to be used to run [test-network-function](https://github.com/test-network-function/test-network-function) test suites on a development machine.
+* test-target:  A trivial example CNF (including a replicaset/deployment, a CRD and an operator), primarily intended to be used to run [test-network-function](https://github.com/test-network-function/test-network-function) test suites on a development machine.

-This is the basic infrastructure required for "testing the tester".
+Together, they make up the basic infrastructure required for "testing the tester".
-Also includes a test operator.

 # Glossary

 * Pod Under Test (PUT): The Vendor Pod, usually provided by a CNF Partner.